matheeshan-sivalingam/SOFE-3650/README.md

 2. The website should be able to run on all modern browsers (Edge, Google Chrome, Safari, etc)
 3. The database must be able to store atleast 10000 user profiles
 4. The user interface should be intuitive and easy to use
-5. All the user's information must be stored securely into the database
+5. All the user's information must be stored securely into the database.